informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

         next_key: null
         total: "0"
         ```
-    The tokens were succesfully received by `ibc-1` under the denom `samoleans`.
+    The tokens were successfully received by `ibc-1` under the denomination `samoleans`.

 ## Stop relaying and stop the chains